Nuclear Security Initiative

 Another success of the initiative was the 2011 Nuclear Power Plant Exporters’ Principles of Conduct, a set of voluntary guidelines that codifies best practices for the export of nuclear reactors, and reduces the risk of accident for civilian-managed power plants.
 One of our core grantees, the Carnegie Endowment for International Peace, facilitated the development of the language for these best practices, and successfully encouraged virtually every major nuclear reactor exporter to sign the pact.

 These have been important developments, and we believe that our Nuclear Security Initiative has played a role in advancing the goal of reducing the risk of a nuclear event.

-The Hewlett Foundation is in the process of winding down its Nuclear Security Initiative in 2014 and is no longer accepting grant applications.
+The Hewlett Foundation concluded its Nuclear Security Initiative in 2014 and is no longer accepting grant applications.

 As part of the wind-down of the Nuclear Security Initiative the Hewlett Foundation commissioned a summative evaluation from research firm ORS Impact.
 The results can be found in their full report.
 Consulting Program Officer David Shorr also wrote a blog post describing some of these insights.